bjpop/gurita/docs/_sources/bar.rst.txt

 Bar
 ***

-Bar plots show the point estimates of the central tendency (mean) of numerical features as boxes with error bars.
+Bar plots summarise a numerical feature as boxes with optional error bars.

+By default the numerical feature is summarised by its mean, but other summary functions can be chosen.

 .. code-block:: bash